-- Deficient GPA: A student may enroll without financial aid, attain the appropriate GPA as specified above, and regain their eligibility status. - Withdrawals: A student may be reinstated, at the discretion of the Director of Student Financial Aid, if mitigating circumstances, that were beyond normal and immediate control, can be documented. - Appeals: A student with mitigating circumstances who is notified of ineligibility for federal aid for any of the above reasons, may appeal such decisions in writing and in person, using the following channels, in the following order: - 1.
-Director of Student Financial Aid: A student must submit a written appeal, including any appropriate third-party documentation of the circumstances.
+A student with mitigating circumstances who is notified of ineligibility for federal aid for any of the above reasons, may appeal such decisions in writing and in person, using the following channels, in the following order:

+- 1. Director of Student Financial Aid: A student must submit a written appeal, including any appropriate third-party documentation of the circumstances.
 The Director will inform the student in writing of his/her decision.
 The Director will read only one appeal per student per circumstance. - 2.
 Student Financial Aid Committee: A student must make appointments to appeal in person, and must also submit a written letter of appeal.
 He or she is encouraged to present at least one letter of support from their academic advisor or faculty member familiar with their situation.
 The Committee will notify the student in writing of their decision.
-The Committee reserves the right to advise a student regarding course loads and the possible need for counseling and/or academic advisement.
+The Committee reserves the right to advise a student regarding course loads and the possible need for counseling and/or advisement.
 The Committee will hear only one appeal per student per circumstance.
 If the appeal is denied, the student may enroll using his/her own resources.
 If the appeal is granted and the student subsequently fails to maintain progress, no further appeal will be heard. - 3.
-Vice President for Student Affairs: Appeals must reasonably show that one of the following has occurred a) The student has not received due process. - b)The student has been discriminated against. - c) The student has not been treated in an equitable manner. - d)The decision of the Student Financial Aid Committee was arbitrary and capricious.
+Vice President for Student Affairs: Appeals must reasonably show that one of the following has occurred - a) The student has not received due process. - b)The student has been discriminated against. - student has c) The not been treated in an equitable manner. - d)The decision of the Student Financial Aid Committee was arbitrary and capricious.

 If granted, the student will be given one last administrative hearing as designated by the Vice President for Student Affairs.

-Availability of Funds: The Financial Aid Office may have rewarded any forfeited funds; consequently, receipt of originally awarded funds following reinstatement depends upon whether funds are available and uncommitted to other students.
+Availability of Funds: The Financial Aid Office may have rewarded any forfeited funds; consequently, receipt of originally awarded funds following reinstatement depends upon whether funds are available and uncommitted to other